 Applicants based in core funded units can apply but need to demonstrate added value.
 Work of notable excellence or innovation is favoured by the charity.

-Support may be obtained for up to three years under this scheme in support of one precisely formulated line of research.
+Project Grants - support may be obtained for up to three years under this scheme in support of one precisely formulated line of research.
 The principal investigator (PI) for a project grant is normally employed in a permanent position in a UK university or institution.
 Fixed term employees on a long term contract may be eligible to be a PI, providing the term of employment extends at least six months beyond the duration of the proposed research project and the host research institution is prepared to give all the necessary support to the individual and the project.
 Funding will not cover the salary of a PI.

 Support covers salary costs, consumables and items of dedicated equipment essential for carrying out the work.
 The university or research institute should provide standard laboratory equipment and standard office computers.
 The application should not include any indirect costs such as administrative or other overheads imposed by the university or other institutions and funding is not normally available to pay salary costs for those already employed on salaried positions.

-- The 2016 Research Training Fellowships deadline has now passed.
 Details on future deadlines will be reported when available.

 All applicants should complete the relevant two-page outline proposal form and e-mail it to the Research Department.
 The purpose of the outline is to establish that the proposed work clearly falls within the remit and priorities of Action Medical Research.